dquat/corul-web-app/README.md

 ## Corul web
-- The website for the Corul programming language, of which both are WIP, and not intended to be used
+- The website meant for the Corul Programming Language
+- It is in a WIP state, the [playground](https://corul.ml/play) is currently in development